protobufjs/protobuf.js/README.md

 Module Structure
 ----------------
-The library exports a flat `protobuf` namespace with the following members, ordered by category:
+The library exports a flat `protobuf` namespace including but not restricted to the following members, ordered by category:

 ### Parser